-You can use ImageScope to view:
+You can use Aperio ImageScope to view:

-- ScanScope Virtual Slides .SVS files created when the Aperio scanner scans glass microscope slides. - JPEG files Both .JPG and .JP2 files. - ▶ TIFF and TIF files. - Aperio fluorescent images (Aperio Fused Image, .afi) - CWS files - Composite WebSlides1. - ▶ Hamamatsu NanoZoomer files NDPI and .VMS files.
-Slide label images are not available for these images in eSlide Manager, ImageScope, Digital Slide Studio, and WebScope, as these images do not contain labels. - Zeiss Mirax files .MRXS files.
-(Note that Mirax images are composite images that consist of a group of .DAT files.) - ▶ ScanScope image set, .sis file The ImageScope image view is what you see when one or more eSlides are viewed in the ImageScope window.
-ImageScope enables you to save the image view as a ScanScope image set so that you can open all the slides at once in the future. - ▶ SCN files Leica Biosystems SCN brightfield and fluorescent images.
-ImageScope supports multiple region SCN image files.
+- ScanScope Virtual Slides .SVS files are created when the Aperio scanner scans glass microscope slides. - JPEG files Both .JPG and .JP2 files. - ▶ TIFF and TIF files. - > Aperio fluorescent images (Aperio Fused Image, .afi) - CWS files Composite WebSlides. - Hamamatsu NanoZoomer files NDPI, NDPIS, and .VMS files. - 3D Histech MRXS / MRXS FL files Note that MRXS and MRXS FL images are composite images that consist of a group of .DAT files. - ScanScope image set, .sis file The Aperio ImageScope image view is what you see when one or more eSlides are viewed in the Aperio ImageScope window.
+Aperio ImageScope enables you to save the image view as a ScanScope image set so that you can open all the slides at once in the future. - SCN files Leica Biosystems SCN brightfield and fluorescent images.
+Aperio ImageScope supports multiple region SCN image files. - Vectra QPTIFF .QPTIFF files are created when the Vectra scanner scans glass microscope slides.
+They can be Brightfield or Fluorescence images.